wastrachan/dotfiles/README.md

   server            Apply 'server' dotfiles to a remote host dev               Apply 'dev' dotfiles to a remote host

-  vault             Open the Ansible vault for editing in 'vim'
+  vault-open        Open the Ansible vault for editing in 'vim' vault-decrypt     Decrypt the Ansible Vault in-place vault-encrypt     Re-encrypt the Ansible Vault
 ```